TrueMemer/Crow/README.md

 Discord bot written in C.

-Tested on Ubuntu 16.10 yakkety.
+Tested on Ubuntu 16.10 yakkety and WSL.

 ## Installation